astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 Native territories were downloaded from Native Land Digital (https://native-land.ca/) on 4/10/2024.

-## 4. Prepare other datasets used for spatial joins

-### Wild & Scenic rivers

-Wild & scenic rivers were provided by Kat Hoenke via email from USFS on 9/12/2024.

-These were prepared using `analysis/prep/boundaries/prep_wild_scenic_rivers.py`.

-These are used to create buffers that are used for spatial joins because the wild and scenic rivers may be based on different linework than NHD HR.

-## 5. Create boundary vector tiles
+## 4. Create boundary vector tiles

 Vector tiles are are created for each of the boundary layers using `analysis/prep/boundaries/create_map_unit_tiles.py`.